AFF Fellows Certificate Program

 Up to 2 of the required or elective seminars may be viewed online instead of attending the actual seminars.
-If the student is unable to attend due to academic or geographic considerations they may request the distance option allowing the entire program to be done remotely.
-For each seminar viewed online, the student will need to fill out a "Video Quiz" form in eCampus instead of the regular seminar reflection.
+If the student is unable to attend due to academic or geographic considerations they may request the distance option backed by an evidence allowing the entire program to be done remotely.
+For each seminar viewed online, the student will need to complete a "Video Quiz" on eCampus instead of the regular seminar reflection.